ManadayM/manadaym.github.io/_posts/2017-09-23-twelve-factor-app-notes.md

 title: Twelve-Factor App Notes
 ---

 I found a new terminology or a methodology called Twelve Factor App while reading an article about [The Process Module of Node.js](https://blog.risingstack.com/mastering-the-node-js-core-modules-the-process-module/).
 This post is a selfnote on the same.
-Throughtout this post TFA is used as an acronym for Twelve-Factor App.

 <!--more-->